retsoced/sprockets/README.md

     * menu-image.jpg
     * inventory.md

+### About Page

+### Contact Page

+The contact page has a custom address block that automatically populates the business address information based on the settings configured in the `sprockets.yaml` file.
+The page can be configured to be 1 or 2 columns, and the business address block can be configured to be on the right or the left if `two_column` is set to true, and setting `address:` to left or right.
+The page content will then appear on the aopposite side as the address or below the address if `two_column` is set to false.
+This page also utilizes the contact form plugin.

 ### Thanks

 Thank you to for using this theme.
 I put a lot of time and work into and I hop you like it.
-If you have any issues or would to request features, feeel free to create a new [issue](https://github.com/retsoced/camera-shop-theme/issues) here in this repo.
+If you have any issues or would to request features, feeel free to create a new [issue](https://github.com/retsoced/sprockets/issues) here in this repo.

 ### License
 The files contained in this project are released under the MIT License.
 You can find a copy of this license in LICENSE.md file.